coderade/nodejs-time-microservice/README.md

 ### Testing the service

-The service has been create to be used with the bot application, but you can test it using the your browser passing a LOCATION as URL parameter with the announced URL on the first message on the console log:
+This service has been create to be used with the bot application, but you can test it using the your browser passing a LOCATION as URL parameter with the announced URL on the first message on the console log: